NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/tutorials/tutorial_dynamic_data.md

 ## Three Bus case manual data creation

-The following describes the system creation for these dynamic simulation case.
+The following describes the system creation for this dynamic simulation case.

 ## Static System creation